HiltonRoscoe/CDFPrototype/CVR/xdp/README.md

 ## Principles of Operation

-This prototype operates by binding form elements constituting the ballot to the structure of XML file [Nov14-EML-410-RCV.xml](../xml/Nov14-EML-410-RCV.xml) (RCV) or [Nov14-EML-410.xml](../xml/Nov14-EML-410.xml) (plurality).
-Repeating elements in the EML schema become repeatable elements in the form (such as contests, contest options, etc.).
+This prototype operates by binding form elements constituting the ballot to the structure of an XML file [Nov14-EML-410-RCV.xml](../xml/Nov14-EML-410-RCV.xml) (RCV) or [Nov14-EML-410.xml](../xml/Nov14-EML-410.xml) (plurality).
+Repeating elements in the EML schema instance become repeatable elements in the form (such as contests, contest options, etc.).
 The ballot layout engine is written in [XML Forms Architecture](https://en.wikipedia.org/wiki/XFA), which is embedded into a PDF.

 > The PDF includes an embedded XML data source, however, a new one can be put in its place to render a different ballot.